uha0001/Scripting_project/Prokka/README.md

         bash run_prokka.sh

 After completion of run, it creates sub-directory within the "Prokka" directory, that includes all output files

+To get number of annotated gene and different category of annotation run get_annotation_output.sh

+       bash get_annotation_output.sh